EnigmaticHarvest/gemini-mcp-client-web/README.md

 - Debugging for `mcp-chat-lib` and `mcp-chat-webapp` should work as expected.
 - Debugging for `@modelcontextprotocol/sdk` might show compiled JavaScript if its published source maps have issues or if you are not using the local alias with source code correctly mapped.

----

-This README provides a starting point.
-Feel free to expand it with more details about your project's architecture, deployment, testing, or specific features.